CarlKCarlK/cloud-file/README.md

 * Read binary or text
 * Fully async
 * Used by genomics crate [BedReader](https://github.com/fastlmm/BedReader), which is used by other Rust and Python projects
+* Also see [Nine Rules for Accessing Cloud Files from Your Rust Code Practical Lessons from Upgrading Bed-Reader, a Bioinformatics Library](https://medium.com/towards-data-science/nine-rules-for-accessing-cloud-files-from-your-rust-code-d456c1e2ceb4) in *Towards Data Science*.

 Install
 -------